serghiou/best-of-data-science/best-of-r.md

 **[Visualization of missingness.](https://www.r-bloggers.com/how-to-perform-a-logistic-regression-in-r/amp/)** Package.
 Tutorial.
 A good example of how to easily visualize missingness across a dataset.

+## Data presentation

+* **[formattable.](https://www.r-bloggers.com/make-beautiful-tables-with-the-formattable-package/amp/)** Package.
+Tutorial.
+A package that helps create beautiful tables that incorporate color and pictures to make them much more appealing and informative.

 ## Data analysis